PiNet/PiNet/README.md

 10. Installation should now be complete on the server!
 11. Copy the contents of the piboot folder (found in ```/home/YouUserName/piboot```) to a blank fat32 formatted SD card of at least 32mb.
 12. Plug in keyboard, mouse, ethernet and power to your Raspberry Pi with your newly created SD card in it.
 It should boot up, find your server and present a login screen.
 If it fails to load, check _Connection timed out errors on boot_ section below.
+13. You may wish to add some new users.
+The user management tools can be found in ```Manage-Users```

 ###Debian (Guide slightly out of date)